Episode 14 | Shrinking or Love(and why making yourself easy to love makes you disappear)

 In This Episode, We Cover:

-• People-pleasing and emotional self-abandonment
+• How people-pleasing and emotional self-abandonment quietly take over your relationships

-• The exhaustion of constantly managing emotional safety
+• The exhaustion of constantly managing emotional safety so nobody pulls away

 The Invitation

-choose yourself once.
+This week's pause is simple — choose yourself once.

 Not in every moment.
+Not perfectly.
+Just once.

-Maybe it’s standing up for yourself in a conversation where you would normally stay quiet.
+Maybe it's saying what you actually want for dinner.
+Maybe it's expressing an opinion instead of automatically adapting.
+Maybe it's standing up for yourself in a conversation where you would normally go quiet.

-It does not have to be big.
+It doesn't have to be big.

 Just once.